moom0o/ccSpigot/README.md

 # Changes from paper
 ### Autosave
 The autosave is now using paper's instead of bukkit by default.
 This is a lot better.
+This will only be used if you delete your paper.yml AND your bukkit.yml before using.